EXCLUSIVE-India's Tata seeks control of Haldiram's, snack maker wants $10 bln valuation -sources

 Tata Consumer Products TACN.NS, which owns UK tea company Tetley and has a partnership with Starbucks SBUX.O in India, has baulked at the $10 billion valuation given that Haldiram's annual revenue is around $1.5 billion, the sources said.

-Tata Consumer shares rose more than 3% in late Wednesday trade in Mumbai after Reuters reported news of the talks.
+Tata Consumer shares surged and closed nearly 4% higher in Mumbai trade after Reuters reported news of the talks.

 A third person with direct knowledge of the discussions said Tata wants to buy more than 51% but has told Haldiram's that its "ask is very high."